PiyushChanda/GCP_Notes/README.md

 A project can have 5 Virtual Private Cloud.
 Instances within a VPC communicate using lan, Instances accross VPC communicate using the Internet - VPN.
 A VM Instance belongs to exactly one of these VPCs.

+Q - What would you do if google shuts down your instance for Maintenance.
+# Editing a VM Instance
+Compute Instances -

+1. Setting to delete the boot disk once the instance is deleted
+2. Setting to convert it to Pre emptible
+3. Setting to automatically restart, that is, if the vm is terminated, it will automatically restart
+4. If the instance is brought down by google for maintenance, then we can choose to migrate the VM to another machine.
+This is the recommended setting.
+We can shutdown altogether if we don't want to migrate.
+5. Service account - A common account.
+Will study in much more detail

+Setting - Stop the Vm.
+Change the machine type, and start the instance.
+Note: We can't change the zone once the instance has been created We can add additional hard disk for use.
+We can set up the access for each of our Cloud APIs.
+We can give the access to all the APIs or more granularly select the APIs that we want to access though out VM Instance.

+Q - How would you spin up multiple VMs repeatedly.
+A - We can use the command line console provided by google to create automated scipts.
+The command can be copied from the google console, once we have configured the VM Instance just the way we want to.

+Setting while spinning up a VM  -
+Labels (Under the management section is the create VM Instance Page under Google Compute Engine) - We can add labels to logically group some resources.
+In the billing page we can see the billing details/usage patterns of those resources associated with the specific label.

+We can get an equivalent gcloud command to spin up a VM with the exact same configuration as specified in the Console.
+This way we can spin up multiple customized VMs repeatedly.

+## Command to create instance
+###### create a new instance
+gcloud compute instances create another-instance --zone us-central1-a
+###### help for quick lookup
+gcloud compute instances create --help
+###### change zone
+gcloud config set compute/zone us-central1-c
+All new instances will be created in this zone

+If we now try to SSH a VM that is currently not on the default zone the ssh will fail.
+Thus we would need to change the default zone parameter, or specify the zone in the ssh command.

+###### ssh to a vm instance
+gcloud compute ssh <vm-name>
+this instance must be in the same zone as the default zone set in the console.